Tech Sales Job Descriptions Explained

 What Does This Actually Mean?

 This role is an Inbound SDR role.
 Their Sales Development Associates are expected to work only with current customers using the Airtable product and warm leads who have inquired about the product.
 There is some strategic work in attempting to find new business opportunities.
-Still, because there’s no reference to working with VP’s or CEO’s, the work is likely much less about strategizing careful outreach and more about generating interest with inbound leads to pass along to the sales team.
-You’ll need an intermediate level of sales skills and experience to perform well in this type of role.
+Still, because there’s no reference to working with VPs or CEOs, the work is likely much less about strategizing careful outreach and more about generating interest with inbound leads to pass along to the sales team.
+You’ll need an intermediate level of sales skills and experience to perform well in this role.

 Types of Account Executive (AE) Jobs

-As An Account Executive selling SaaS, there are three basic categories that your job can fall under.
+As an Account Executive selling SaaS, there are three basic categories under which your job can fall.
 Here’s what we’ve come up with:

 1. Transactional Selling:

-In this role, an Account Executive will meet with many clients for a short amount of time (often only one phone call).
-There is not an incredible amount of strategy involved with this sort of sale, and successful AE’s focus is on securing ‘one call closes’ through persuasion and hustling to get more leads.
+In this role, an Account Executive will meet with many clients briefly (often only one phone call).
+Not an incredible amount of strategy is involved with this sort of sale, and successful AE focuses on securing ‘one call closes’ through persuasion and hustling to get more leads.

 2. Enterprise (Complex) Sales: